 If you notice the plants starting to go brown, it means the radiation levels are too high.
 Then is when you need to introduce physical EMF shields.

-So, here you have: another solution to minimize EMF radiation.
+So, here you have: another solution to minimize EMF radiation, plants that absorb radiation.

 Now you have an even better reason to add indoor plants to your home.
 Every plant has medical and environmental value.
 Studies show that interacting with indoor plants may be able also to reduce stress and anxiety.
 Experiencing nature, in general, can lower blood pressure and improve your mental health.